maria-antoniak/goodreads-scraper/README.md

 <br><br>

-# Update (Fall 2022)
+# Update (January 2025)

-Goodreads recently updated their book pages with a new layout.
-We've heard that our scraper is still functioning, but we haven't fully tested or updated the scraper to account for these changes.
+This project is **unmaintained** and no longer functioning.
+The Goodreads website was updated a couple years ago, and the new formatting broke many parts of our scraper. **We do not plan to make updates.**

 <br><br>